-- 2. Compulsory equipment.
-Compulsory equipment for all players will consist of a numbered shirt or jersey, shorts, socks, shinguard and footwear designed for outdoor use such as athletic runners or soccer footwear with rubber cleats.
-All players must have this equipment at every game failure by any player to wear proper footwear and protective shin pads will result in the player being unable to play that game. - The two teams must wear colours that distinguish them from each other and from the match officials.
-All players on the same team will wear the same colored shirts and will not have identical numbers. - Footwear with metal cleats are not allowed. - The shirts/jerseys should be tucked in. - Shinguards must be fully covered by socks or sweatpants. - Cycling or other types of athletic shorts are permitted. - Jeans, jean shorts, or any bottoms with belt loops will not be permitted.
+- The two teams must wear colours that distinguish them from each other and from the match officials.
+All players on the same team will wear the same colored shirts and will not have identical numbers. - Footwear with metal cleats are not allowed. - The shirts/jerseys should be tucked in. - Shinguards must be fully covered by socks. - Cycling or other types of athletic shorts are permitted. - Jeans, jean shorts, or any bottoms with belt loops will not be permitted. - Mini-shinguards are not permitted.